-- (a) Initial selection of a repayment plan.
+(a) Initial selection of a repayment plan.
 (1) Before a Direct Loan enters into repayment, the Secretary provides the borrower a description of the available repayment plans and requests the borrower to select one.
-A borrower may select a repayment plan before the loan enters repayment by notifying the Secretary of the borrower's selection in writing. - (2) If a borrower does not select a repayment plan, the Secretary designates the standard repayment plan described in §685.208(b) or (c) for the borrower, as applicable. - (b) Changing repayment plans.
+A borrower may select a repayment plan before the loan enters repayment by notifying the Secretary of the borrower's selection in writing.

+(2) If a borrower does not select a repayment plan, the Secretary designates the standard repayment plan described in §685.208(b) or (c) for the borrower, as applicable.

+(b) Changing repayment plans.
 (1) A borrower may change repayment plans at any time after the loan has entered repayment by notifying the Secretary.
-However, a borrower who is repaying a defaulted loan under the income contingent repayment plan or the income-based repayment plan under in accordance with §685.211(d)(3)(ii), or who is repaying a Direct Consolidation Loan under the income contingent repayment plan or the income-based repayment plan in accordance with §685.220(d)(1)(ii)(C) may not change to another repayment plan unless- - (i) The borrower was required to and did make a payment under the income contingent repayment plan or income-based repayment plan in each of the prior three (3) months; or - (ii) The borrower was not required to make payments but made three reasonable and affordable payments in each of the prior three months; and - (iii) The borrower makes and the Secretary approves a request to change plans.
+However, a borrower who is repaying a defaulted loan under the an income contingent income - contingent repayment plan or the income-based repayment plan under in accordance with §685.211(d)(3)(ii), or who is repaying a Direct Consolidation Loan under the income-contingent repayment plan or the income-based repayment plan in accordance with §685.220(d)(1)(ii)(A)(3) may not change to another repayment plan unless-

+(i) The borrower was required to and did make a payment under the income contingentincome-contingent repayment plan or income-based repayment plan in each of the prior three (3)-months; or reasonable and affordable payments in each of the prior three months; and